oldmanumby/dnd.srd.5.2/README.md

 ---

-# D&D SRD v5.2.1 REorganized.
-REpublished.
-REmastered!
+# D&D SRD v5.2.1 reMastered!

-For additional information and other REmastered SRDs, please visit the [SRD Hub](https://srd.oldmanumby.com).
+For additional information and other reMastered SRDs, please visit the [SRD Hub](https://srd.oldmanumby.com).

-### What is a REmastered SRD?
+### What is a reMastered SRD?

-This material contains a markdown (.md) adaptation of the publisher's original .PDF documentation (a.k.a SRD) to use and/or export in your own projects via the publisher's guidelines and game license, all contained within the material.
-This material does not contain any content of a proprietary nature or identified as product identity.
-Please report any issues or discrepancies of the converted material; see **REport & REfork** below.
+This material contains a **reOrganized and rePublished** markdown (.md) adaptation of the original .PDF documentation (a.k.a SRD) to use and/or export in your own projects via the publisher's guidelines and game license (all contained within the material).
+This adaptation does not contain any content of a proprietary nature or identified as product identity.
+Please report any issues or discrepancies of the converted material; see **rePport & reFork** below.

-[Download](https://github.com/oldmanumby/dnd.srd.5.2.1/archive/refs/heads/main.zip) this markdown SRD in a .ZIP file.
+[Download](../../archive/refs/heads/main.zip) this markdown SRD in a .ZIP file.

 <details>
  <summary>Why Markdown format?</summary>